-Statement of directors' responsibilities

-in respect of the directors' report and the financial statements
+Statement of directors' responsibilities in respect of the directors' report and the financial statements

-The directors are responsible for preparing the directors' report and the financial statements in accordance with applicable law and regulations.

-Company law requires the directors to prepare financial statements for each financial year.
-Under that law they have elected to prepare the Group and Company financial statements in accordance with FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland as applied in accordance with the provisions of the Companies Act 2014.
+The directors are responsible for preparing the The directors are responsible for keeping adequate directors' report and the financial statements in accounting records which disclose with reasonable accordance with applicable law and regulations. accuracy at any time the assets, liabilities, financial position and profit or loss of the Company and which Company law requires the directors to prepare enable them to ensure that the financial statements of financial statements for each financial year.
+Under that the Group comply with the Companies Act 2014.
+They law they have elected to prepare the Group and have general responsibility for taking such steps as Company financial statements in accordance with FRS are reasonably open to them to safeguard the assets 102 The Financial Reporting Standard applicable in the of the Company and to prevent and detect fraud and UK and Republic of Ireland as applied in accordance other irregularities.
+The directors are also responsible with the provisions of the Companies Act 2014. for preparing a directors' report that complies with the requirements of the Companies Act 2014.